denzelrenner/LIFE4136-Group1-Rotation2/README.md

 `<insert_script>`

 We will view the best tree file using the ITOL website.
-To do this the steps below were followed
+To do this the steps below were followed:

   1.Follow the link provided to the ITOL website